Noticed some excessive watery discharge that you’re not sure about?

 At the same time, your body usually produces more discharge to make it easier for sperm to reach the egg and fertilize it.

-And if you’re confused about having no period, just clear watery discharge, it could just be the middle of your cycle ‒ ovulation.
+And if you’re confused about feeling like you’re on your period, but it’s just clear watery discharge, it could signify the middle of your cycle ‒ ovulation.

 Your period is due

-Some people get watery discharge before their period.
+Some people get watery discharge a few days before their period.

 Again, this can be a totally normal part of your menstrual cycle ‒ your vagina’s way of getting ready for your (roughly) monthly period.